 Here at the Cat Café on Whyte, the health of the cats is our number one priority.
 We have cat nannies on shift who monitor the cat’s behaviors, eating/drinking habits, grooming schedules and cleaning procedures to ensure that our cats are thriving in the best environment possible.
 In the event that a cat is not doing well, SAFE Team is contacted and they will send a member to check up on the cat and assess if any necessary medical attention is required.
 If a medical problem occurs that needs immediate attention, the cat will be brought to receive veterinary treatment as soon as possible.
 Occasionally the cat will need to be brought back to the shelter for rehoming if they are not doing as well as anticipated.

 What is different between the Cat Café and a traditional shelter?

 At a traditional shelter, cats are usually placed in small rooms or cages to await their adoption.
 Here at the Cat Café, we provide a home-like environment where the cats' personalities can flourish.
 By doing this we are able to house cats who seek a social lifestyle and enjoy interacting with our human customers.
 At the shelter, they are able to accommodate for the cats who are more solitary and would be frustrated in a highly social environment.
 Both styles of housing for cats need to coexist in order to give cats the best possible living situations.

 Where does all of your coffee come from?

 Here at the Cat Café, we try to support as many local businesses as possible.
 Our coffee beans come from ACE Coffee Roasters which is all locally roasted.
 We also receive local fresh baked goods and sell meowchandise such as cat toys made by a fellow Edmontonian.
-Our coffee is top quality and is sure to surpass your expectations!
+Our coffee is freshly roasted, top quality, and is sure to surpass your expectations!